Albinogueira/TCM/README.md

 **Observation:**

-If you are using ubuntu, execute this command `sudo apt install php7.0-dom php7.0-mbstring` before `compose install`
+If you are using ubuntu, execute this command `sudo apt install php-dom php-mbstring` before `compose install`